5G-MAG/rt-mbms-modem/README.md

 sudo systemctl stop rp
 ````

+To allow the application to run at realtime scheduling without superuser privileges, set its capabilites
+accordingly.
+Alternatively, you can run it with superuser rights (``sudo ./rp``).

+`` sudo setcap 'cap_sys_nice=eip' ./rp ``

-After this, you can start it manually from the _build_ directory created in the prvious step, e.g.:
+After this, you can start rp manually from the _build_ directory created in the prvious step, e.g.:

 `` ./rp -l 2 ``